KhanhDo-PMP/KMS-Jira-Report-Chrome-Extension/README.md

 # KMS-Jira-Report-Chrome-Extension
-This is a Chrome extention, it helps user can calculate points and generate html report.
+This is a Chrome extension, it helps user can calculate points and generate html report.